 Crypto staking is a popular method to make passive income.
 Staking has given one more opportunity to crypto traders to make a profit with their crypto investment.
-There are many crypto traders that are confused about staking and want to know what is crypto staking?
+Many crypto traders are confused about staking and want to know what is crypto staking.
 And how does it work?
 Or does crypto staking profitable?

 The process is almost similar to crypto mining, used to add blocks to the blockchain of proof-of-work blockchains such as Bitcoin.
 The difference is, in the case of proof-of-stake blockchains (such as Ethereum and Cardano), the process is called forging (or sometimes “minting”), and the people who do it are called validators or forgers rather than miners.